thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 * `FullPath` (default): Like all other languages, "foo/bar/baz.proto" makes "foo/bar/baz.pb.code.
-* `PathToUnderscores`: To help with things like the Swift Package Manager where someone might want all the files in one directory;
+* `PathToUnderscores`: To help with things like the Codira Package Manager where someone might want all the files in one directory;
   "foo/bar/baz.proto" makes "foo_bar_baz.pb.code".
 * `DropPath`: Drop the path from the input and just write all files